 Psychology gained its popularity in the 20th century and has kept growing ever since.
 Even though more people are using therapy to help with issues of mental health, the scale of the problem is immense.
 Here are some statistics from WHO:

 - 1 billion people have mental health issues

 - 25% of people in low-income regions have no access to treatment

 - 3 million people die each year of alcohol abuse every

 - 40 seconds someone commits suicide.

 People are actively trying to improve their state of mental health, and the demand for psychological help is at its highest.
-Exacerbated by the ongoing global COVID pandemic, everything is going online and therapy is no exception.
-Why spend an hour traveling to your therapist if all you need is an Internet connection?
+But why spend an hour traveling to your therapist if all you need is an Internet connection?